grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "...Regardless of the amount of time we need to spend here, being bottomed has the added bonus of rendering us nearly undetectable to active sonar.
 If the sub that rammed us is still searching for us, we will blend in with the bottom.
 They will likely assume we sank," observed Hemi.

-"We _did_ fucking sink Boss," said Bastian.
+"We _did_ fucking sink, Boss," said Bastian.
 "And I would not be the one to correct their potential thought that they will never see us rise to the surface again."

 It was time for Captain Percy to survey the damage.
 She got on the ship PA and told Chips to meet her at the entrance to the cargo hold.